I attended the Apple Entrepreneur Camp. Here’s why you should too

 In 2019, I was accepted into one of the first cohorts for the Apple Entrepreneur Camp—the company’s new hands-on mentorship program for companies founded and led by women.
 The experience has changed my life.

 Before starting at the camp, I was no newbie when it comes to app development.
 Since 2016, I’ve been the founder and CEO of BetterMe—a health and fitness platform with millions of downloads, users, and equally substantial annual recurring revenue.
-One of our apps has even reached the top 5 in the App Store’s Health & Fitness category.
-Our goals were and remain sky-high: To empower everyone to get into shape regardless of where they are today.
+One of our apps has even reached the top five in the App Store’s Health & Fitness category.
+Our goals were and remain sky-high: to empower everyone to get into shape regardless of where they are today.

 I’ve never sought out a mentor before, apart from getting occasional advice from former bosses or investors.
 But I am insatiably curious by nature, and the desire to learn from the best made me look into mentorship opportunities and eventually led me to the Apple Entrepreneur Camp.